Who Is The Holy Spirit ?

 In our study of the Holy Spirit, the first thing we need to do, is to answer the question, “Who is the Holy Spirit”?
 And of course we’re not going to speculate about it, but as with all things, we’re going to simply see what the bible says about it.
 Then we’ll be sure that we know the truth of the matter.
 So now, let’s see what the bible says about; “Who is the Holy Spirit”?

-Once again, the Holy Spirit is NOT it’s own separate Spirit, or a separate entity, but the Holy Spirit, is the very Spirit of God.
+Once again, the Holy Spirit is NOT separate from the Spirit of God, But rather, the Holy Spirit, IS the very Spirit of God.
 The second verse of the bible makes that clear, when it says, in Genesis 1, verse 2; “..And the Spirit of GOD was moving over the face of the waters.”
 Now, how do we know that the Spirit of God, is the same as the “Holy Spirit”?
-Well, the bible says, in Ephesians 4:30; “And do not grieve, the Holy Spirit, of God.
+Because the bible says, in Ephesians 4:30; “And do not grieve, the Holy Spirit, of God.
 So the Holy Spirit, is referred to in that verse, as the “Holy Spirit, of God”.
 That’s pretty plain and straightforward.

 Luke 1, verse 35 shows us again, that the Holy Spirit, is God’s Spirit.
 The angel Gabriel was speaking to Mary, and he said; “The Holy Spirit will come upon you, and the power of the Most High will overshadow you, and for that reason, the holy offspring shall be called the Son of God.”
 In that verse we’re told that the Holy Spirit is the “power” of God.
 If the Holy Spirit is the power of God, then the Holy Spirit is God’s Spirit.
 And that verse also says that the offspring of Mary, would be called the Son of GOD.
 Jesus wouldn’t be called the Son of God, if the Holy Spirit, wasn’t God’s own Spirit.
 Therefore, the Holy Spirit, is the Spirit of God.